iNavFlight/inav/docs/Betaflight 4.3 compatible OSD.md

-# Betaflight 4.3 compatible MSP DisplayPort OSD (DJI O3 Canvas Mode)
+# Betaflight 4.3 compatible MSP DisplayPort OSD (DJI O3 "Canvas Mode")

 INAV 6.0 includes a special mode for MSP DisplayPort that supports incomplete implementations of MSP DisplayPort that only support BetaFlight, like the DJI O3 Air Unit.